openmrs/openmrs-contrib-android-client/README.md

 ### HTTP call debugging
 In order to debug HTTP calls, we have integrated [Chuck Library](https://github.com/jgilfelt/chuck) (a GUI based open source library) to track network calls.
 Apps using Chuck will display a notification showing a summary of ongoing HTTP activity.
 Tapping on the notification launches the full Chuck UI.

-# Quick Start

-As of February 2016, this project has been migrated to gradle to work successfully with Android Studio.

 ### Steps to set up:
 1. Fork the repository and clone your fork.
 2. From the Android Studio menu select `File` > `New` > `Import Project`.
 Alternatively, from the `Welcome screen`, select `Import project`.